roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

 ## Step 2: Install the application backup component

-1. Log on to the [ACK console](https://cs.console.aliyun.com)[ACK console](https://partners-intl.console.aliyun.com/#/cs).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

 2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

 4. In the left-side navigation pane of the details page, choose **Operations** \> **Application Backup \(Public Preview\)**.